theflowong/trippy_trees/README.md

-# trippy-trees
+# trippy_trees
-"trees on acid" visualization made with Processing
+animated visualization of fall leaves created with object-oriented programming in Processing

-Run/play using "trippy-trees.pde"
+Run/play using "trippy_trees.pde"